eigentaylor/eigentaylor.github.io/_previews/2026-06-21-better-choices.md

 I think this is a *big problem with ranked ballots*.
 It should, in my view, be explicitly clear and obvious what the system is going to do with your vote, and how it's going to be counted and tallied to determine the winner.

 This is one thing I like about Approval: it's not hard to guess that a bubble is a vote.
-That's how Choose-one voting works, and Approval works the same way.
+That's how choose-one voting works, and Approval works the same way.
 Hence, Better Choices' system uses that *same* interface to its advantage.
 I think the idea of head-to-head matchups becomes much more obvious.

 This is also nice because this should make it much easier to implement on existing voting machines, which is something I really like about Approval!
 Tallying becomes exceptionally simple: it's just three different matchups (six total tallies) instead of one.
 That's not absurdly overcomplicated.

 The only question that remains is if the voters will understand how these head-to-head matchups translate to a winner.
 Will they be confused and expect the one who wins any matchup by the most is crowned the winner?
 Or will they understand the Condorcet principle at play?

-I am someone who is very concerned with a hostile ballot.
+I am someone who is very concerned about reforms with a hostile ballot.
 As far as ballots go, this is an extremely friendly ballot, especially relative to RCV and STAR.
-But it is objectively more complex than a Choose-one or Approval ballot.
+But it is objectively more complex than a choose-one or Approval ballot.
 Therefore, it's entirely possible that *even this* system could be too complex for voters to find palatable<d-footnote>My mother found it too confusing, and that's a bad sign because she is a smart lady.</d-footnote>.
 I want rigorous and unbiased/independent usability studies before I jump on board the bandwagon.
 But if there's *any* way to make Condorcet methods work, it's probably this or nothing.

 ### So Much Better Than RCV